GoogleChrome/developer.chrome.com/site/en/docs/devtools/css/flexbox/index.md

 ## Examine the flexbox layout {: #examine }

-You can hover on the flexbox element in the **Elements** panel to visualize the layout.
+You can hover over the flexbox element in the **Elements** panel to visualize the layout.
 The overlay appears over the element, laid out with dotted lines to show the position of its content and items.

-{% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/T5fn0VMAClusOkvKMs9d.png", alt="hover on a flexbox element", width="800", height="479", class="screenshot" %}
+{% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/T5fn0VMAClusOkvKMs9d.png", alt="hover over a flexbox element", width="800", height="479", class="screenshot" %}

 Alternatively, you can click on the badge to toggle the display of the flexbox overlay.